opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Load model tasks per node

 Controls how many load model tasks can run in parallel on one node.
-If set as 0, you cannot load models to any node.
+If set to `0`, you cannot load models to any node.

 ### Setting